But as with every technical field, the difficulty of making the right choice has grown exponentially with the number of available options.

 Most CCTV systems today come with software that allows you to play, pause, search and export footage.
 This is typically sufficient for small businesses.
 If you need to deal with high volumes of data, a CCTV system with advanced cataloguing and search features may be more suitable.

-Advanced features, such as automatic number plate recognition (ANPR) or facial recognition, are useful when integrated with advanced access logging/control and security response systems.
+Advanced features, such as automatic number plate recognition (ANPR camera installation) or facial recognition, are useful when integrated with advanced access logging/control and security response systems.
 They come at a price, and not all of it is obvious and upfront: vehicle access logs, for example, are one more piece of personal data that you process and, thus, one more piece of legal responsibility.